 Are you intrigued by these sesame and aniseed finger-shaped sweets that are deep-fried then soaked in sugar syrup?
-Sweet Makarouns, (Assabeh Zeinab) are light and sweet, flavoured with aniseed and cinnamon, and coated with the traditional syrup.
+Sweet Makarouns or Assabeh Zeinab are light and sweet, flavoured with aniseed and cinnamon, and coated with a traditional syrup.

 - 500 grams plain flour